ddakebono/CVRGoesBrrr/README.md

 - Scan Wait Duration: (float) needs to be removed
 ## Recomendations
 I Highly recomend using an Intel Bluetooth 5.0 or better adapter.
 The Lovense dongle, while functional, has limitations.
 If you have a lovense dongle and want to use it then make use to set the update fequency to something low like 15 or lower.
 Additionaly you will want to set the DeviceCommandTimeInterval to something like 50-100 milliseconds.
 Using more aggressive settings may cause the dongle to timeout and lose connection.

+## Disclaimer
+CVRGoesBrrr and the AdultToyAPI mods are not made by or affiliated with ChilloutVR or the ChilloutVR Team.